Grove

 The vendors we trust with your data.

 We use a small, deliberate set of subprocessors to operate Grove.
-Each one is bound by a data processing agreement and reviewed against our vendor security standard at onboarding and annually thereafter.
+Each one is US-based, bound by a data processing agreement, and reviewed against our vendor security standard before we send them customer data.

 Purpose